-The first section of the home window, which will be the first thing seen once PI+ has finished launching, is the home screen.
+Figure 1: E3+ Home Window Home Screen The first section of the home window, which will be the first thing seen once E3+ has finished launching, is the home screen.
 The home screen's purpose is to provide quick and simple access points for starting your use of the REMI model to simulate policy change.
-By clicking on the appropriate tile, you are able to start creating any one of the four types of forecasts available in PI+: regional simulations, national simulations, regional controls, and national controls.
+By clicking on the appropriate tile, you are able to start creating any one of the four types of forecasts available in E3+: regional simulations, national simulations, regional controls, and national controls.
 In some cases, you may be prompted to choose a baseline for your new forecast from the Forecast List.
 Your new forecast will open in a separate window, called the Forecast Window.

-If you are interested in exploring REMI's default control forecasts that form the basis of your model, you can dig directly into the data by clicking on the "Regional Forecast" or "National Forecast" tiles.
+If you are interested in exploring REMI's default control forecasts that form the basis of your model, you can dig directly into the data by clicking on the Regional Forecast or National Forecast tiles.
 The selected forecast will be opened in a special Forecast Window that shows only the Results section.
 Some specific tables, maps, and data visualizations have been specially chosen to display REMI's baseline forecasts and provide informative profiles of the national and regional economies.

-Another way of examining baseline data and visualizing differences between your model regions is to visit the Regional Profile tool, also accessed from the home screen by clicking on the "Regional Profile" tile.
+Another way of examining baseline data and visualizing differences between your model regions is to visit the Regional Profile tool, also accessed from the home screen by clicking on the Regional Profile tile.
+Regional Profile The Regional Profile tool features a combination of a regional map with several tabs of tables and charts describing last-history-year data for major economic and demographic concepts for each region.
+This tool is useful for learning about the specific economic and demographic characteristics of your model regions.
+Many of the tables contain location quotients, which make it easy to identify unique regional attributes in comparison to national averages.
+Additionally, our newly updated map is capable of displaying an internet-based OpenStreetMaps layer using the Map Layers button, which could prove useful for investigating regional geography.